OpenFn/Miracle-Feet/README.md

 Prerequisites
 Patients' Salesforce information necessary for SMS scheduling is now being synced from CommCare via the existing [Add new patient](https://github.com/OpenFn/Miracle-Feet/blob/master/add_new_patient__UPDATED.js), [Update Patient](https://github.com/OpenFn/Miracle-Feet/blob/master/update_patient_UPDATED.js), [Add new visit](https://github.com/OpenFn/Miracle-Feet/blob/master/add_new_visit__UPDATED.js) and [Update visit](https://github.com/OpenFn/Miracle-Feet/blob/master/update_visit__UPDATED.js) jobs when an update happens in CommCare.
 These update the new Salesforce fields: SMS Treatment, SMS Original Treatment, SMS Treatment Start Date, and the Pronoun fields.
 We also make use of the Patient First Name, Guardian First Name, Brace Problems Type, Last and Next Visit dates, and the Send SMS and SMS Opt In fields to create messages and verify consent.

+[Inbox Security]([url](https://docs.openfn.org/documentation/manage/platform-mgmt#inbox-security)) is set up for the projec with Basic Authentication.

 How it works...
 1. An OpenFn job [[SMS-Flow-1] Fetch contacts from SF](https://openfn.org/projects/miraclefeet/jobs/eZiygD) runs daily to query contacts from Salesforce and fetch their treatment and appointment information.
 2. A second OpenFn job [[SMS-Flow-2] Schedule SMSs](https://openfn.org/projects/miraclefeet/jobs/QjbQti)  will be triggered to schedule relevant SMS alerts in the Infobip Portal